deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

   optimal rider assignments to in-flight orders, making live operational decisions, personalising restaurant recommendations to users and prioritising platform fixes.
-Our quickly expanding business also means our platform needs to keep ahead of the curve to accommodate the ever growing volumes of data and increasing complexity of systems.
+Our quickly expanding business also means our platform needs to keep ahead of the curve to accommodate the ever growing volumes of data and increasing complexity of our systems.
 The Engineering organisation is in the process of decomposing a monolith application into a suite of microservices.

 To help meet these requirements, the Data Engineering Team (which I'm part of) have developed a new inter-service